yezzenkhazindar/Lab07PetStoreUpgrade/README.md

 # Lab07PetStoreUpgrade
 Polymorphism Application Lab

-Model for Inheritance (Where the curved boxes represent are the functions and the square boxes are the classes)
+Model for Inheritance (Where the curved boxes represent are the functions and the diamonds are the classes)
 ```mermaid
 graph TD;
     A{Pets}--> E(get/setName, get/setBreed, makeNoise);